vosvyz/vosvyz/README.md

 ## I work on...
 - Jessenger (a.k.a.
 J-chat, a.k.a.
 Blip).
 You can find that in my profile.
 That's a little fast messenger created with C++ (Qt Framework) and Java (Spring).
 I've been working on it solo, but I'll be happy if someone helps me.

-- 27. That's a roguelike-multiplayer game with post-ironic charisma.
+- Twenty seven.
+That's a roguelike-multiplayer game with post-ironic charisma.
 You CAN'T find that in my profile now (unless you aren't part of out team), but we're planning to publish it in april.
 I am the team leader on this project.
 Our team has nine members.
 ## Collaborations
 I'd be thrilled to collaborate, talk, advise or getting advised.
 Contacts: